-The objectives of Federal Transit - Capital Investment Grants (49 USC 5309) (5309 program) (Fixed Guideway Capital Investment Grants program) and Federal Transit - Urbanized Area Formula Grants (49 USC 5307) (5307 program) are to assist in financing the planning, acquisition, construction, preventive maintenance, and improvement of facilities and equipment in public transportation services.
+The objective of the Urbanized Area Formula program (5307 program) is to assist in financing the planning, acquisition, construction, preventive maintenance, and improvement of facilities and equipment in public transportation services.
 Operating expenses are also eligible under the 5307 program in urbanized areas with populations of less than 200,000 and, under some limited exceptions, to some urbanized areas with population of 200,000 and above.

-The State of Good Repair Grants program (Section 5337) provides financial assistance for repairing and upgrading rail transit systems along with high-intensity motor bus systems.
-The Bus and Bus Facilities Formula Grants program (Section 5339) provides financial assistance to replace, rehabilitate, and purchase buses and related equipment as well as construct bus-related facilities.
+Fixed Guideway Capital Investment Grants (Section 5309)